FAQ

 Multi-site fieldwork is increasingly common, especially for candidates who work part-time at multiple clinics or who split time between a clinic and a school setting.
 The BACB allows this, but it creates tracking complexity.

 The most common mistake with multi-site fieldwork is assuming each site is a separate compliance bucket.
 It is not.
-Twenty hours of unsupervised work at Site A and twenty hours of unsupervised work at Site B add up to forty unsupervised hours in your cumulative record.
+Ten hours at Site A and ten hours at Site B in the same month are twenty hours in that month's totals, and that month's supervision minimum is measured against all of them.

-ABA Fieldwork Tracker lets you tag hours by organization and filter your dashboard by site when you need a per-org view, while your overall compliance dashboard always reflects the aggregated totals that the BACB cares about.
+ABA Fieldwork Tracker lets you tag hours by organization and filter your dashboard by site when you need a per-org view, while your compliance dashboard always reflects the combined picture the BACB cares about.

 What should I look for when choosing a fieldwork supervisor?

-Beyond the basic qualification requirements (your supervisor must hold an active BCBA or BCaBA credential and meet BACB supervisory training requirements), there are practical factors that directly affect your fieldwork experience and compliance:
+Beyond the basic qualification requirements (your supervisor must meet the BACB's supervisor qualification requirements for your certification: an active credential in good standing, the 8-hour supervision training, and ongoing supervision CEUs; see the BACB Handbook for the full list), there are practical factors that directly affect your fieldwork experience and compliance:

 • Availability.
 Can they consistently meet the supervision frequency your pathway requires?
 If they are overcommitted, your supervision percentage will suffer.